What if I tell you that prolonged exposure to mildew can cause health problems for any age group?

 Can You Prevent Mildew for a Lifetime?

-Well, the simplest solution to prevent mildew from your vinyl boat seats for a lifetime is to keep your boat in dry space and never go sailing.
+The simplest solution to prevent mildew from your vinyl boat seats for a lifetime is to keep your boat in a dry space and never go sailing.
 But, you know it’s unrealistic.

-A little effort would save your boat, and there would be no health problems for travelers as well.
+A little effort would save your boat, and travelers would have no health problems.